33 Best Things to do in Chicago in Winter

 The lighting of the official holiday tree of Chicago heralds the beginning of the season.

 It takes place the Friday evening before Thanksgiving in Millennium Park and, like all holiday events in the park, is free to attend.
+Get details on the Chicago Christmas Tree Lighting.

 The evergreen is a real tree that’s been selected from entries submitted by residents within 100 miles of the Chicago Loop and it must be at least 55 feet tall.